s5uishida/simple_measurement_of_upf_performance_5/README.md

 ### Try iPerf3 client on VM2

 Try iperf3 client to the address(`192.168.16.152`) of N6 interface on Data Network Gateway.
-Note that ping measurements are not performed because the connection between srsRAN_Project (gNodeB) and srsRAN_4G (NR-UE) is via ZeroMQ, and the RTT value cannot be expected.

 e.g.) The UPF used in the measurement below is UPG-VPP v1.13.0.
 ```